 users again.
 If

-interested, please talk to us on the cli-dev Gitter channel.
+interested, please talk to us on our cli-dev Slack channel.

 Please be aware that as SDKMAN is written in bash, it requires a bash